jess-castillo/Panoptic-Instance_Segmentation/Panoptic_Segmentation/UPSNet/README.md

 For implementing UPSNet we are going to use the COCOval2017 dataset.

-Once you have clone the repositorie run `init.sh` to build essential C++/CUDA modules which also download the pretained model.

-**Be carefull, to run any `.sh` file, you should do this:**
+**Before  runing  any `.sh` file, you should do this:**

   - Make the script executable with command `chmod +x <fileName>`.
   - Run the script using `./<fileName>.`, i.e., the full path to the `.sh` file.

+Once you have clone the repository run `init.sh` to build essential C++/CUDA modules which also download the pretained model.

 ### COCO datset and annotations